sandarm-1/5T_Amplifier/Gain_analysis.md

 **The dominant pole (lowest frequency) of the whole op-amp will be determined by the load cap C.** Since that’s the biggest cap, it will create the lowest frequency pole.

-**And that's the frequency response of the basic Single Stage amplifier (differential pair with current mirror load, 5T op amp), including parasitics and load cap.**
+**And that's the frequency response of the basic Single Stage amplifier (differential pair with current mirror load, 5T op amp), including parasitics and load cap, without feedback i.e. open loop.**

 ## Offset